IBM/aspera-cli/README.md

 ascli conf id f5boot update --url=https://localhost/aspera/faspex --auth=boot --password=_token_here_
 ```

+### Faspex 5 packages

+The `value` option provided to command `faspex5 package send` is the same as for the Faspex 5 API: `POST /packages`.

+In addition, `ascli` adds some convenience: the field `recipients` is normally an Array of Hash, each with field `name` and optionally `recipient_type`, but it is also possible to provide an Array of String, with simply a recipient name.
+Then `ascli` will lookup existing contacts, and if a single match is found will use it, and set the `name` and `recipient_type` accordingly.

+> **Note:** The lookup is case insensitive and on partial matches.

 ### Faspex 5 sample commands

 Most commands are directly REST API calls.